How Failure Improves Performance

 I have a PR of 2.19.35.
 What is 35 seconds right?
 I was very wrong to think that getting a PR after having run that pace (5.19 per mile) before would be practical.

-I had even done a 20 mile long run at 6,100ft 3 weeks prior to the City of Los Angeles Marathon in 1.53.32 (my best time for a long run at altitude and over three minutes faster than I had ever run prior to running my 2.19 marathon (best was 1.56.58).
-I was ready….or was I.
+I had even done a 20 mile long run at 6,100ft 3 weeks prior to the City of Los Angeles Marathon in 1.53.32.
+This was my best time for a long run at altitude.

 What happened?
 I ran a 3.02 marathon and basically was jogging and walking the last 15 miles of the race.
 It was a tough pill to swallow to know that I worked so hard and didn't get the results I was looking for.
 Surely, if I could run faster for 20 miles then I did before breaking 2.20.00, breaking 2.19.00 was certainly feasible.